Body Image Counseling in Boulder and Longmont

 Physical attractiveness is very important to us, however, the standards of beauty today are incredibly hard to attain, particularly for women.
 In fact, less than 5% of the female population fits the media’s current idea of beauty.
 And exposure to thin-ideal magazine images increases body image dissatisfaction, negative mood states, eating disorder symptoms, and decreased self-esteem.

-Contact us today at the Colorado Women’s Center to schedule an appointment in our Longmont, CO, office.
+Contact us today at the Colorado Women’s Center to schedule an appointment at our Boulder and Longmont, Colorado locations.